babel/website/docs/roadmap.md

 - [#8222](https://github.com/babel/babel/issues/8222) - assume that all the ESM imports are actually immutable, avoiding the code needed for live bindings.
 - [#11356](https://github.com/babel/babel/issues/11356) - assume that compiled classes do not extends native classes, avoiding the runtime performance cost needed to instantiate possibly native classes.

-We can now find which new assumptions we should implement, by:
+We can find which new assumptions we should implement, by:
-- Manually checking which features we compile to "non-obvious" output, which is usually caused by edge cases that many developers don't care about;
+- Manually checking which features we compile to "non-obvious" output, which is usually caused by edge cases that many developers don't care about.
 - Ask for feedback from the community, since developers can test which assumptions work and which don't on their applications.

 ### Overhaul the Babel REPL